Topological origin of quantized transport in non-Hermitian Floquet chains: Abstract

 \section{Abstract}

 We show that non-Hermiticity enables topological phases with unidirectional transport in one-dimensional Floquet chains.
 The topological signatures of these phases are non-contractible loops in the spectrum of the Floquet propagator that are separated by an imaginary gap.
 Such loops occur exclusively in non-Hermitian Floquet systems.
 We define the corresponding topological invariant as the winding number of the Floquet propagator relative to the imaginary gap.
-To relate topology to transport, we first introduce the concept of regularization of the Floquet propagator, and then establish that the charge transferred over one period equals the winding number.
-We illustrate these theoretical findings with a Floquet chain that features a topological phase transition.
-In the non-trivial phase, this chain acts as a topological charge pump which, in fundamental difference to the situation for static or Hermitian chains, implements quantized unidirectional transport.
+To relate topology to transport, we introduce the concept of regularized dynamics of non-Hermitian chains.
+We establish that, under the conditions of regularized dynamics, transport is quantized in so far as the charge transferred over one period equals the topological winding number.
+We illustrate these theoretical findings with the example of a Floquet chain that features a topological phase transition and acts as a charge pump in the non-trivial topological phase.
+We finally discuss whether these findings justify the notion that non-Hermitian Floquet chains support topological transport.